khemprogrammer/Phishing_Detector/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Phishing_Website_Detection License.